This is a game industry data analysis project by Lars Doucet and Level Up Labs, LLC.

 We gather all our data from storefronts like Steam directly, as well as from various 3rd party sites.

-See the Methodology and FAQ section for more details.
+FAQ section for more details.